orlof/xcb3-ext/readme.md

 ---

 ### FillScreen
-#### FillScreen(Value AS BYTE)
+#### FillScreen(ColorA AS BYTE, ColorB AS BYTE)

 This subroutine offers a straightforward way to populate the entire screen memory with a specified byte value.
 Screen memory holds character codes or color data depending on the mode, which directly influences how the screen appears.

 **Parameters:**
-- **Value**: The byte value to be filled into the entire screen memory.
-The interpretation of this byte will depend on the current mode set for the system.
-For instance, in text modes, it denotes a character code, whereas in bitmapped modes, it defines the color data for each 8x8 pixel cell (or 4x8 cell in multicolor mode).
+- **ColorA**: The color value to be filled into the entire screen memory.
+The interpretation of this byte will depend on the current graphics mode.
+In STANDARD_BITMAP_MODE it denotes the Color 1 for each 8x8 pixel cell (ink color) and in MULTICOLOR_BITMAP_MODE it denotes Color 1 for each 4x8 cell.
+- **ColorB**: The color value to be filled into the entire screen memory.
+In STANDARD_BITMAP_MODE it denotes the Color 0 (paper color) for each 8x8 pixel cell and in MULTICOLOR_BITMAP_MODE it denotes Color 2 for each 4x8 cell.

 **Usage:**
 ```c